 The most remote district is the Maze, which features much rougher terrain and should only be visited by the most experienced and confident hikers.
 It takes about 5 or 6 hours to reach the Maze from Moab and requires a four-wheel-drive vehicle.
 You should expect to spend at least a few days in the Maze before making it back, so make sure you have enough equipment to last you a while.
 The Maze is a great destination for hikers in need of a serious challenge.

-Once you make it to the Island in the Sky, you can get the most out of your visit by following our Canyonlands National Park Self-Guided Driving Tour, available through the Action Tour Guide app on both iOS and Android devices.
+Once you make it to the Island in the Sky, you can get the most out of your visit by following our Canyonlands National Park Self-Guided Driving Tour.